Lovers of history, sunshine, tapas, wine, and all-night parties will find a million and one things to do in Malaga. We

 Things to Do in Malaga

 Among the many things to do in Malaga there are a few that are so obvious we don’t even think they are worth mentioning much.
-Tapas tours, wine tasting, exploring the old center, shopping, visiting the beach…these are pretty much staples of life in Malaga and are going to be taking up a deal of your time.
+Tapas tours, wine tasting, exploring the old center, shopping, visiting the beach…these are pretty much staples of life in Malaga, and are going to be taking up a deal of your time.
 So we don’t really have to discuss them in any great detail.

 Here are the other things you need to do while in Malaga that might not be as obvious (and a couple that ARE).

 Constructed in the 11th Century by Berber King Badis visiting the Alcazaba of Málaga (which means citadel in Arabic) is one of the most important and historic things to do in Malaga.